Darshanjasani73/GitaSaar/README.md

 ## Check it on : https://gitasaar.vercel.app/

-GitaSaar 🪶 is my dream project which is took time to complete 1 month .me and other team members are did hardwork with dedication and desire to this project
+GitaSaar 🦚 is my dream project , me and other team members are did hardwork with dedication and desire to this project.

 ## About GitaSaar :